DigiBP/digibp-saentis/README.md

 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/Incident_Management_ITIL.jpg)

 This screenshot shows the ITIL Incident Management Process.
-You can see the sub-processes (outlined in red) that we needed for our project.
+You can see the sub-processes (outlined in red) that we used for our project.

 ### Overall Process